HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Consider, in the preceding verse, how a person’s moral nature is brought forward unchanged to the Day of the Lord.
 It is vain to hope for miracles of character transformation at the appearing of Christ.
 What there shall be is weeping and gnashing of teeth as people realize they have been deceived by Satan.

-And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.
+“And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 (Revelation 22:12)

-Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city.
+Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 (Revelation 22:14)

 No one who is not holy in heart and actions can pass through the gates of the new Jerusalem.
 The emphasis is on doing His commandments.

-For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whoever loveth and maketh a lie.
+But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.
 (Revelation 22:15)

 The last verse quoted is an accurate description of the world in which we live.
 The only escape from this polluted atmosphere is by means of the transforming power of Christ in the human heart.